-During the first semester of graduate study, the department or program will assign an academic advisor to the student.
+During the first semester of graduate study, the department chair or program coordinator will assign an academic advisor to the student.
 The advisor will guide and help the student in planning a course of study.
 At a later date, each student will be assigned a project advisor who must be a full-time member of the faculty and who will serve as chairperson of the project committee.
-The project advisor should be of professorial rank.
+The project advisor should be of a professorial rank i.e. Professor, Associate Professor, or Assistant Professor.